 Scholarship committees also pay close attention to whether your chosen program builds naturally on your prior education.
 Melisa Ika Puspita moved from a bachelor’s degree in environmental science-related studies in Indonesia to a Master of Environmental Science in Auckland, while Bagus Septiangga leveraged his background in Environmental Geography and GIS into a Master’s in Disaster Management at the University of Auckland, funded by Manaaki.

 Some Manaaki recipients, like Nohely from Ecuador, even received a three-month academic English course in New Zealand as part of their scholarship package before starting the master’s program.
-That means even if your English is not perfect now, you can still work towards meeting the requirements through intensive preparation and, in some cases, scholarship-funded pathway programs.
+That means even if your English is not perfect now, you can still work toward meeting the requirements through intensive preparation and, in some cases, scholarship-funded pathway programs.

 Step 3: Choose a Program and University That Align with Your Goals